kodecocodes/english-style-guide/README.md

 **American vs. British English**
 Use American English in your articles.
 If you aren't sure if you're using the right version, you can refer to this [American to British dictionary](http://projectbritain.com/americanbritish/index.html), check a list of common [American vs. British idioms](https://www.italki.com/article/126/up-to-you-or-down-to-you-some-differences-between-british-and-american-english-idioms?hl=en), or paste your text into a [British to American converter](https://www.infoenglish.net/british-to-american-english/).
 You can also read this [comprehensive guide to British vs. American language](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English) on Wikipedia.

+**apostrophes**
+Wordpress needs straight apostrophes (') not curly or smart apostrophes (’).
+If your editing tool includes curly apostrophes, please make sure you remove them before adding your article to Wordpress.
+The same applies to curly quotation marks.

 **app**
 Use _app_ instead of _application_, unless _application_ is more clear or refers to a non-iOS or Android, or other mobile entity.